-Barnsley Safeguarding Children Board offers an extensive range of training courses to individuals and agencies who have a responsibility for safeguarding children.
-Courses are facilitated by the Board's multi-agency training officer with input from a number of external facilitators, who are commissioned to provide training on behalf of the Board.
+Barnsley Safeguarding Children Partnership offers an extensive range of training courses to individuals and agencies who have a responsibility for safeguarding children.
+Courses are facilitated by the Partnership's multi-agency training officer with input from a number of external facilitators, who are commissioned to provide training on behalf of the Partnership.
 We provide both face to face and e-learning opportunities.

 The current programme of scheduled training courses, with information about learning outcomes for each course is set out in the: